OksanaZm/fleet-infra-1/README.md

 --path=./clusters/my-cluster \
 --personal

-will cause an error if you do not have manually commit smth
+will cause an error if you do not have manually commit smth beforehand